 [Section 14A inserted by No. 59 of 2011 s.
 14.]

 14B.
-Liability for costs associated with lease
+Landlord’s legal costs of lease etc. not claimable from tenant

 (1) A landlord under a retail shop lease is not able to claim from any person (including the tenant) the landlord’s legal or other expenses relating to —